thomaspernet/research-phd/README.md

   - The Chinese export VAT refund mechanism in practice does not allow full recovery of the input VAT incurred for raw materials or components imported or purchased locally

     - There are 5 ranks from 5% to 17% and Chinese government frequently changes the rate according to the goals pursued
+      - For example, a product with a 17 percent VAT rate and a 13 percent discount rate means 4 percent tax for the exporting company
+    - The amount of VAT payable is based on the quantity exported.

 ### Eligibility rule for VAT rebate